tromp/cuckoo/README.md

 Once the subset is small enough, an algorithm inspired by Cuckoo Hashing is used to recognise all cycles, and recover those of the right length.

-The runtime of a single proof attempt on a high end x86 is 5.5min/GB single-threaded, or 1.5min/GB for 8 threads.
+The runtime of a single proof attempt on a 4GHz i7-4790K is 3.5 min/GB single-threaded, or 1.5 min/GB for 8 threads.

 I claim that this implementation is a reasonably optimal Cuckoo miner, secondly, that trading off memory for running time, as implemented in tomato_miner.h, incurs at least one order of magnitude extra slowdown, and finally, that cuda_miner.cu is a reasonably optimal GPU miner.
-The latter runs about 4x-5x faster on an NVIDA GTX 980 than on an Intel Core-i7 CPU.
+The latter runs about 4x faster on an NVIDA GTX 980 than on an Intel Core-i7 CPU.
 To that end, I offer the following bounties: